 Despite the prep and close watch, Previn said, “Quickly shifting to almost 100% was certainly a challenge.
 Some of the more difficult tasks like culture, ways of working, and etiquette were thankfully already in place, as IBM was already supporting a number of employees working outside the office.”

-One element IBM was concerned about security, not only for itself, but for any company making that switch to company-wide telecommuting. "phishing attempts, so we've had to adapt our cybersecurity programs to address the increased attack surface of our distributed environment," Previn said.as have
+One element IBM was concerned about security, not only for itself, but for any company making that switch to company-wide telecommuting.
+“Cyberattacks have increased as have phishing attempts, so we’ve had to adapt our cybersecurity programs to address the increased attack surface of our distributed environment,” Previn said.

 Focus on people